siimplehelp/liveingermany/about.markdown

 permalink: /about/
 ---

-This is Technology blog with a focus on open-source community projects.
+This blog is created to share/pass on valuable information.

 You are free to contribute interesting topics.

-Follow to read more things about Technology.
+Follow to read more things about Living in Germany.